Grant v. AAA and Consumer Protection Act

 Michigan Consumer Protection act Can Not Be Used To Recover Against Deception by Auto Insurance Company

-A person injured in an auto accident in Michigan cannot use the Michigan Consumer Protection Act (MCPA) to toll the statute of limitations in 3145 of the Michigan No Fault Act.
+A person injured in an auto accident in Michigan cannot use the Michigan Consumer Protection Act (MCPA) to toll the statute of limitations in 500.3145 of the Michigan No-Fault Act.

-Criticized by personal injury attorneys who handle car accident injury cases throughout Michigan, and by legal scholars and professors for its adverse effect on protecting the public against fraud and misconduct by insurance companies.
-By not allowing a claim to be made under the Michigan Consumer Protection Act, the courts have once again shielded intentionally deceitful behavior and improper conduct by insurance adjusters who have a legal responsibility under the Michigan No Fault Act to pay due and owing benefits promptly.
+This case has been criticized by personal injury attorneys who handle car accident injury cases throughout Michigan, and by legal scholars and professors for its adverse effect on protecting the public against fraud and misconduct by insurance companies.
+By not allowing a claim to be made under the Michigan Consumer Protection Act, the courts have once again shielded intentionally deceitful behavior and improper conduct by insurance adjusters who have a legal responsibility under the Michigan No-Fault Act to pay due and owing benefits promptly.
 Michigan attorneys also cannot sue insurance companies for bad faith in refusing to pay proper no fault claims, intentional infliction of emotional distress, or for punitive damages under Michigan law.
 The Michigan Consumer Protection Act is now one additional protection for auto accident injury victims that has been taken away by the Michigan Courts in recent years.